Sudachi-E/YouTube-Playlist-Searcher/README.md

 # YouTube Playlist Search Extension

-A Chrome extension that enhances YouTube playlists with advanced search and filtering capabilities.
+This Chrome extension adds powerful search and filtering functionality to YouTube playlists, making it easier to find and manage videos within large playlists.

 ## Installation

-1. Download/clone repository
+1. Download or clone this repository to your local machine
-2. Go to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode"
+3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select extension folder
+4. Click "Load unpacked" and select the folder containing the extension files
+5. The extension will be installed and ready to use

 ## Features

+### Search Functionality
+- Real-time search filtering
+- Search in video titles and/or channel names
+- Case-insensitive matching
+- Auto-scrolling to load more videos during search
+- Results count display

+### Advanced Filtering
+1. **Channel Filter**
+   - Filter videos by specific channels
+   - Automatically populated with channels in the playlist
+   - Updates as new videos are loaded

+2. **Year Filter**
+   - Filter videos by upload year
+   - Supports both direct years and "X years ago" format
+   - Automatically populated with available years

+3. **Views Filter**
+   - Filter by view count ranges:
+     - 1B+ views
+     - 100M-1B views
+     - 10M-100M views
+     - 1M-10M views
+     - 100K-1M views
+     - 10K-100K views
+     - 1K-10K views
+     - Under 1K views

+4. **Duration Filter**
+   - Filter videos by length:
+     - Under 1 minute
+     - 1-5 minutes
+     - 5-10 minutes
+     - 10-20 minutes
+     - 20-30 minutes
+     - 30-60 minutes
+     - Over 1 hour

+### Additional Features
+- **Play Filtered**: Play only the filtered/matching videos
+- **Clear Button**: Reset all filters with one click
+- **Right-Click Support**: Open filtered playlist in new tab
+- **Responsive Design**: Works with YouTube's light and dark themes
+- **Auto-Updates**: Filters update automatically when new videos load
+- **Detailed Results**: Shows comprehensive filter information in results message

+## Usage

+1. Go to any YouTube playlist page
+2. The search interface will appear below the playlist header
-- **Search**: Filter videos by title and channel name in real-time
+3. Use the search box to find videos by title or channel name
-- **Smart Filters**:
+4. Use the dropdown filters to narrow down results by:
-  - Channel (auto-populated)
+   - Channel name
    - Upload year
-  - View count (1K to 1B+ ranges)
+   - View count
-  - Duration (1min to 1hr+ ranges)
-- **Quick Actions**:
+   - Video duration
-  - Play filtered videos
+5. Click "Play Filtered" to play only the matching videos
-  - Clear all filters
+6. Use "Clear" to reset all filters

-  - Right-click to open in new tab
+## Notes

-- **Auto-loading**: Handles YouTube's dynamic video loading
+- The extension automatically handles YouTube's dynamic loading of videos
-- **Theme Support**: Works with both light and dark modes

-## Usage

-On any YouTube playlist page, use the search box and filters that appear below the playlist header.
-Combine filters to narrow down results and use "Play Filtered" to watch matching videos.

-## Note
+- All filters can be used individually or combined
+- The extension preserves YouTube's native styling and theme

-Create icon48.png and icon128.png files or modify manifest.json to remove the icons section.
+- You'll need to create icon files (icon48.png and icon128.png) for the extension or modify the manifest.json to remove the icons section